 - Deliver relevant content based on your preferences, usage patterns and location

 - Monitor and evaluate the use and operation of the Services

 - Analyze traffic on the Services and on websites or mobile applications of third parties

-We may associate this tracking data with your registration information, in which case we will treat it as personal information.
+We may associate this tracking data with any personal information you provide, in which case we will treat it as personal information.

 Occasionally, you may encounter banner advertisements for our products and services on third-party websites and mobile applications.
 We use third-party advertising service providers to distribute our advertisements on websites and mobile applications where we have paid to advertise.
 These advertisements may use tracking technologies to capture information such as IP address, browser type and usage information in order to track the effectiveness of our advertising efforts.
 Such tracking technologies do not capture personal information about you, and our advertising service providers are prohibited from using any information collected except to track advertising effectiveness.